MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 public SPProvisionedMigrationQueueInfo ProvisionMigrationQueue()

-This method will return a string containing the SAS token for accessing the Azure queue.
-The Queue can be reused across multiple migration jobs so this call should not be used as frequently as the SPProvisionedMigrationContainersInfo() call.
+This method returns a string containing the SAS token for accessing the Azure queue.
+The Queue can be reused across multiple migration jobs so this call shouldn't be used as frequently as the SPProvisionedMigrationContainersInfo() call.

 - Uri JobQueueUri